 seedvalue of the random number generator to

 s.
-If missing the current time (
+If the tag is empty or missing, the current time (

-time(NULL)), is used i.e. random initial conditions.
+time(NULL)) is used i.e. random initial conditions.

 <max_sim_time>t</max_sim_time>the maximal simulation time in seconds.